novaheic/WattWitness/README.md

 A Trustless Tamperproof Electricity Production Meter system for solar park tokenization.
 Ensures verifiable and immutable power production data through secure hardware measurements and integration of blockchain technology with Chainlink.

 When a new installation is set up, the WattWitnessDataLoggerFactory deploys a WattWitnessDataLogger contract, which stores all installation readings on-chain.
-During deployment, installation details are written to the contract’s state.
+During deployment, installation details are written to the contract's state.

 The WattWitness system uses Chainlink Automation to regularly trigger Chainlink Functions, which call our API to fetch 20 of the oldest pending readings not yet stored on-chain.
 The Chainlink Function then invokes the fulfillRequest fallback on the WattWitnessDataLogger, updating its Merkle Tree and emitting an event per reading.